WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Results and Analysis}

-Table~\ref{tab:zs_ac_results} presents the results, with the top row displaying the supervised SOTA performance on each dataset, while the remaining rows show zero-shot outcomes.
+Table~\ref{tab:zs_ac_results} presents the results, with the top row showing the supervised SOTA performance on each dataset, while the remaining rows show zero-shot results.
 Compared to our model, LAION and BLAT \cite{xu2023blat} both use more data to train their models.
 Our models achieved SOTA zero-shot results on all three datasets, significantly outperforming other models on ESC-50 and UrbanSound8K.
 In the case of VGGSound, Wu et al. \cite{laionclap2023} (LAION) reported a \num{46.2}\% accuracy, but their use of AudioSet for model training without excluding overlapping samples between AudioSet and VGGSound led to a data leakage issue.
 Overall, in comparison with LAION and BLAT, our approach yielded superior results using less data, which highlights the effectiveness of our proposed WavCaps dataset.

 The zero-shot results we obtained were close to the supervised SOTA on ESC-50 and UrbanSound8K, but exhibited a considerable margin on the VGGSound dataset.
-ESC-50 and UrbanSound8K consist of 50 and 10 classes, respectively, while VGGSound comprises 310 classes.
-The 310 classes may be too fine-grained, resulting in models trained on WavCaps struggling to generalize well across all of these classes.
+ESC-50 and UrbanSound8K datasets are composed of 50 and 10 classes, respectively, while VGGSound dataset includes 310 classes.
+However, the level of granularity in VGGSound's classification scheme may be too high, which could lead to models trained on WavCaps struggling to generalize effectively across all 310 classes.